rezanid/xrmtools/README.md

    * `string filteringAttributes` - is the list of attributes (columns) of the table that your plugin will be informed of.
    * `Stages stage` - is the stage of the execution pipeline that you plugin will get called in.
    * `ExecutionMode mode` - is the execution mode of your plugin (think async or sync).

    These should look familiar if you have been registering your plugins using PRT (Plugin Registration Tool), Xrm Toolbox or some other tool.
-But now you can define them write in your code and you get full Intellisense support to help not make any human errors.
+But now you can define them right in your code and you get full Intellisense support to help you with that.